syedakainat2222-glitch/CaptionizeMobile/README.md

-after downloading bubble wrap icons= 68
+after url in mobile app= 69